-Under the direction of a therapeutic team, the behavioral interventionist will provide direct care and intervention to one or more children who have histories of abuse, neglect, prenatal drug exposure and complex trauma.
-The behavioral interventionist will assist in data collection and monitoring of behavior support services; perform a variety of specialized learning techniques, communication strategies, and applied behavioral activities or therapeutic interventions and techniques designed to help create healthy neural pathways for neurologically compromised children.
+Under the direction of a therapeutic team, the Brain Focused Facilitator will provide direct care and intervention to one or more children who have histories of abuse, neglect, prenatal drug exposure and complex trauma.
+The BFF will assist in data collection and monitoring of behavior support services; perform a variety of specialized learning techniques, communication strategies, and applied behavioral activities or therapeutic interventions and techniques designed to help create healthy neural pathways for neurologically compromised children.

 - Utilize prescribed specialized learning and communication techniques to assist child/children in completing the basic tasks of daily living including hygiene, chores, transportation, eating, educational responsibilities, etc